SNEAKO7/chatbot_RAG/README.md

 *DeepSeek Model*

 This project uses the deepseek-r1-distill-qwen-7b-q4_k_m.gguf model—a distilled variant of the DeepSeek language model.
-This model strikes a balance between performance and accuracy and is run locally via llama-cpp-python.
+This model strikes a balance between performance and accuracy and is run locally via llama-cpp-python.(you are free to use any model other than deepseek as well just download the model, a .gguf file from huugingface and place in inside the project folder in llama.cpp/models)

 **Project Structure**